abrahamchandy95/MockTxns/README.md

    Cure candidates are from the set of channels that legitimately top up an account: salary, government, insurance claims, refunds, self-transfers, incoming family support, etc.
 3. If no cure exists, blind-retry with 55% probability after 18 hours (first retry) or 72 hours (second).
 Max retries: 1 for card-like, 2 for ACH-like.
-4. For LOC accounts, billing events are pre-generated (23:55 on each account's cycle day) and interleaved into the heap so same-timestamp ties process balance changes before interest computation.
+4. For LOC accounts, billing events are pre-generated (23:55 on each account's cycle day) and merged into the stream ahead of the authoritative stable sort, whose composite audit key orders same-timestamp balance changes before the interest computation.
 Periodically the replay invokes the LOC accrual tracker, which sweeps every enabled account, rolls its dollar-seconds integral forward to the current timestamp using the current cash value, and for any account whose last billing was ≥ 30 days ago emits an interest accrual.
 The ledger debits interest from cash (bypassing the funding check) and forwards a liquidity event to the sink.
 Accounts whose `lastBillingTs = 0` are silently anchored on first sweep so billing does not fire retroactively over the simulation's pre-history.

 The post-fraud replay uses the same logic but with liquidity-event emission disabled so overdraft fees and LOC interest already in the stream aren't double-posted.